docker/docs/content/engine/install/ubuntu.md

 ### Uninstall old versions

-Before you can install Docker Engine, you must first make sure that any conflicting packages are uninstalled.
+Before you can install Docker Engine, you need to uninstall any conflicting packages.

-Distro maintainers provide an unofficial distributions of Docker packages in APT.
+Distro maintainers provide unofficial distributions of Docker packages in APT.
 You must uninstall these packages before you can install the official version of Docker Engine.